 Pursuant to the Korean government's privatization plan, in December 2014, the KDIC sold 40,143,022 shares of Woori Bank's common stock (representing 5.9% of its outstanding common stock) in a private sale in Korea.
 In addition, in December 2016 and January 2017, the KDIC sold an aggregate of 200,685,395 shares of Woori Bank's common stock (representing 29.7% of its outstanding common stock) in stakes ranging from 3.7% to 6.0% to seven financial companies through a bidding process.
 Pursuant to a commitment made by the KDIC in connection with such bidding process, five persons, each nominated by one of the winning bidders, were elected as new outside directors at an extraordinary general meeting of Woori Bank's shareholders held in December 2016.
 In December 2018, five persons, each nominated by one of such winning bidders, were elected at an extraordinary general meeting of Woori Bank's shareholders to serve as our outside directors upon our establishment.
 See "Item 6.A.
 Directors and Senior Management-Board of Directors-Outside Directors."
 In 2017, pursuant to a series of transactions related to call options previously granted in connection with the KDIC's sale of Woori Bank's common stock in December 2014, the KDIC sold an aggregate of 19,852,364 shares of Woori Bank's common stock (representing 2.94% of its outstanding common stock).
 As a result of such transactions, the KDIC's ownership interest in Woori Bank was reduced to 18.43%.
-In connection with our establishment in January 2019 as a new financial holding company pursuant to a "comprehensive stock transfer" under Korean law, the KDIC received 124,604,797 shares of our outstanding common stock in exchange for the common stock of Woori Bank it owned.
-In June 2019, the Financial Services Commission approved the KDIC's plan to sell all such common stock in multiple transactions by 2022.
-In April 2021, pursuant to such plan, the KDIC sold 14,445,354 shares of our common stock (representing 2.00% of our outstanding common stock) in a block trade.
-As a result of such transaction, the KDIC currently owns 15.25% of our outstanding common stock.
+In connection with our establishment in January 2019 as a new financial holding company pursuant to a "comprehensive stock transfer" under Korean law, the KDIC received our common stock in exchange for the common stock of Woori Bank it owned and currently owns 17.25% of our outstanding common stock.
+We expect that the KDIC will sell all of such common stock in multiple transactions by 2022 in accordance with its plan that was approved by the Financial Services Commission in June 2019.